Fundamental personnel policy

 To maintain good labor relations, Honda works to build on mutual trust and diligence while respecting differences in perspective and approach.

-In keeping with Honda's fundamental policy of respect for the individual, ensuring associates' physical and mental health is one of the company's most important responsibilities.
+In keeping with Honda's Fundamental briefs of respect for the individual, ensuring associates' physical and mental health is one of the company's most important responsibilities.

-Honda provides a range of information sources and opportunities for associates to get and stay healthy in keeping with its policy of helping associates enjoy healthy, well-balanced lifestyle.
+In keeping with its policy of helping associates enjoy a healthy, balanced lifestyle, Honda provides a range of information sources and opportunities for associates to get and stay healthy.